jeknov/awesome-llm-consistency/README.md

 - [Datasets / Benchmarks](#datasets--benchmarks)
 - [Other](#other)

+### 💮 Contributing

+If you'd like to include your paper, or need to update any details such as conference information or code URLs, please feel free to submit a pull request.
+We warmly appreciate your contributions to this list.
+Alternatively, you can email me with the links to your paper and code, and I would add your paper to the list at my earliest convenience.

 ## Papers
 ### 2020
 - <img src=https://img.shields.io/badge/ACL-blue alt="img" style="zoom:100%; vertical-align: middle" /> <a href="https://aclanthology.org/2020.acl-main.499/" target="_blank">Logic-Guided Data Augmentation and Regularization for Consistent Question Answering</a>, </br>by *Asai, A., & Hajishirzi, H.*